Last revised and updated: 2020-09-20

 C. No person operating a bicycle or motorized scooter shall pass other vehicles between lanes of traffic traveling in the same direction.

 D. Persons riding bicycles or motorized scooters upon a roadway shall not ride more than two abreast except on paths or parts of roadways set aside for the exclusive use of bicycles or motorized scooters.
-Persons riding two abreast shall not impede the normal and reasonable flow of traffic and, on a laned roadway, shall ridge within a single lane.
+Persons riding two abreast shall not impede the normal and reasonable flow of traffic and, on a laned roadway, shall ride within a single lane.

 Section 11-1208 - Overtaking Bicycles - Penalties